Language Learning App Revenue and Usage Statistics (2024)

 That has led to criticism from some, although research has shown that the gamification of language learning can lead to improved outcomes for learners.
 It also enables new forms of learning which are uncommon in classrooms and overnight courses.

-That said, approximately five percent of language learning is done on mobile, the other 90 percent is still offline.
+Even with this growth, less than one third of language learning is done on mobile, with the rest performed offline or on PC.
 One issue with relying fully on apps is that most are not sophisticated enough for learners to reach fluent stage, meaning they need to take courses after learning on the app to become fully fluent in another language.

 Other apps, such as HelloTalk and Tandem, have tried to fix this by letting users have conversations with native speakers.
 If the user gets a sentence wrong, these apps provide instant feedback either from the native speaker or using AI.

-• Duolingo also had the most installs and usage in 2021, by a significant margin
+• Duolingo also had the most usage in 2023 by a large margin

 TitleDescription